 Last class we looked at the history of how LA was founded, its original name, a map of the South LA, and a breakdown of the people in the area.
 Today, we will look at the neighborhoods of Watts and West Adams in more detail.

 Watts was founded in 1910 as a separate city.
-It was originally home to Blacks, whites, Asians, and immigrants from Europe and Mexico.
+It was originally home to Blacks, Whites, Asians, and immigrants from Europe and Mexico.
 At this time, there were only 15,000 Blacks in all of LA.
 LA had one of the highest rates of home ownership for Blacks and Latinos in the United States.
 This attracted more Blacks and Latinos to come to LA in search of buying a house.
-This also led to housing laws in the 1920s.
-Laws that separated sections of LA by race came into effect and limited Blacks to Watts and the Northern part of South Central.
+This also led to housing laws in the 1920s that separated sections of LA by race.
+These limited Blacks to Watts and the Northern part of South Central.
 It also limited the housing of Asians and Mexicans.

-In the 1940s, huge waves of Blacks and whites from the South migrated to Los Angeles.
+In the 1940s, huge waves of Blacks and Whites from the South migrated to Los Angeles.
 After World War II began, there were many jobs available in LA.
 Most of these jobs consisted of building ships and weapons for the war.
-Most of the Asian population of Watts was Japanese and were forced into internment camps.
-Many Blacks and whites from the South settled in South LA.
+Most of the Asian population of Watts was Japanese and were forced into internment camps at the same time.
+Many Blacks and Whites from the South settled in South LA.
 Again, Blacks could only live in Watts and the area North of Watts.
 These two areas consisted of only 5% of the city.

 The area quickly became an overcrowded ghetto where only Black people lived.
 Initially, most people had jobs that supported the war.
 In fact, Jordon Downs and Imperial Courts housing projects were originally built to house the ship workers.
 After the war, Watts faced terrible unemployment.
 At the same time, people from the South continued to come to Watts for a better life.
 This led to feelings of hopelessness and disappointment.
 In 1955, Nickerson Gardens was built due to unemployment and poverty in the area.
 Many were very frustrated.
 There were three bus lines in Watts and none of them led to major business areas were people could get jobs.
 The nearest hospital was 2 hours away.
 All of these frustrations blew up in the Watts Riots of 1965, which we will look at in detail next class.